Los Angeles County Fair

 The Los Angeles County Fair is an annual county fair.
 It was first held on October 17, 1922, and ran for five days through October 21, 1922, in a former beet field in Pomona, California.
 Highlights of the fair's first year were harness racing, chariot races and an airplane wing-walking exhibition.
 The fair is one of the largest county fairs in the United States.
 Attendance has topped one million people every year with the exception of three years since 1948, and is the 4th largest fair in the United States.
 Since its opening year, over 89,000,000 visitors have attended the LA County Fair.

 Since its inception, the fair has been the link between California’s agriculture industry and the public, providing a community gathering place where people learn about California’s heritage and enjoy traditional fair food, activities and entertainment.
 In recent years, the fair has moved away from such agricultural heritage by transitioning from livestock competitions for area growers and ranchers to hired petting zoos.
 In addition to the 13 acre Ray Cammack Shows carnival, the fair has an operational farm, an outdoor miniature garden railroad, California’s Heritage Square historical exhibit and America’s Kids-Education Expo.
-The May Concert Series features 19 nights of first-run musical entertainment and freestyle motocross.
+They also have the Flower and Garden Pavilion, a grandstand for shows and several large Expo Halls.